jimsward/MEANblog/README.md

 Added date field to comments,
 Admin for approving comments,
 Text editor for new posts,
+Text editor to edit posts,
-Contact page; saves to mongodb and sends email to admin, Separate password only admin area,
+Contact page; saves data to mongodb and sends it, via email, to admin, Separate password only admin area,
+Unit and end-to-end tests,
+JSDocs

 ./app.js - entry point